Left or Right?

 - Was one way easier?

-However, the fact is that all muscles work together in pairs and so the actual impact on your dog’s body of repeated one-sided activities spreads further than the neck and shoulders to include other muscles, muscle groups, and joints.
+The fact is that all muscles work together in pairs and so the actual impact on your dog’s body of repeated one-sided activities spreads further than the neck and shoulders to include other muscles, muscle groups, and joints.

 Here are some more ways uneven muscle development can happen.